ArshRomana1/ArshdeepsBookStore/README.txt

 Moved two files from Views to Admin called _viewImports.cshtml & _viewsstrat.cshtml Deleted the folders called Data and Model in the Admin Area Deleted the Controllers folder from the main project

+18.02
+Ran the application and working fine part 1 of the assignmnet is officailly completed.